So you have a dream you want to fulfill? Guess what? It ain’t all fun and games!

 A few months ago I posted a vlog about a subject that’s only barely got traction in business, but I find it incredibly useful for personal goals: the retrospective.
 It’s a nice buzz-wordy term, which I know can be off-putting but let me add to that video some.

-Back to The Art of Action, one of the themes of the book is the difference between output — what we do — and outcomes — the results we achieve.
-When you think about this in your own it becomes clear that we often do the same thing: we look to see that we are acting, that we are doing something, when what we should be focused on is that we are achieving the results we want.
+Back to The Art of Action: one of the themes of the book is the difference between output — what we do — and outcomes — the results we achieve.
+When you think about this in your own life it becomes clear that we often do the same thing: we look to see that we are acting, that we are doing something, when what we should be focused on is that we are achieving the results we want.
+Running every day to lose weight isn’t a success of you are destroying your knees to do it.
 The only way focus on what we are achieving is to evaluate what it is we’re doing!

 Hanging By A Moment